-19.13 webservices
+18.13 webservices

-'''

-webservices server [start|stop|status]
+webservices server [startIstopIstatus]

 webservices SSL certificate certificate_path

 webservices SSL disable

 webservices SSL enable

 webservices user password

-'''

 The system webservices commands allow you to maintain the REST server.
 You can start, stop, or display the status of the REST server.
 You can also enable, disable, or set the SSL certificate for the REST server.
 You can also change the password of the REST server user.